shdb1/sample-projetc/README.md

 hello this is sample project
-This shdb1 sample line added here for testing
+This shdb1 sample line added here for testing.